-This section presents an overview of the major components of the typical conceptual design that will be employed to line the lagoons and water storage features at the Dairy identified in Section 2.0.
+This section presents an overview of the major components of the typical conceptual design that will be employed for liner systems for the lagoons and water storage features at the Cow Palace Dairy identified in Section 2.0.
 The major components of the typical conceptual design were selected and developed to comply with design criteria and additional considerations identified in the 2004 WA NRCS Conservation Practice Standard No. 313.
 The major components discussed in this section are not intended to present an exhaustive or all-inclusive listing of all components that will be incorporated into each lagoon liner system design.
-However, the major components of the typical conceptual design discussed in this section are sufficient to provide a clear picture and understanding of the technologies that will be employed to line lagoons and water storage features (such as, geosynthetic clay liners and synthetic flexible membrane liners) while others may only be employed at select locations (such as, concrete access ramps).
+However, the major components of the typical conceptual design discussed in this section are sufficient to provide a clear picture and understanding of the technologies that will be employed to line lagoons and water storage features at the Cow Palace Dairy.
+As noted in the subsections below, some components will be common to all lagoons and water features (such as, geosynthetic clay liners and synthetic flexible membrane liners) while others may only be employed at select locations (such as, concrete access ramps).